Why Do We Need to Pre-Process Time Series Data?

 Next up, we will go through the most common approaches to account for missing values.

-How to Handle Missing Values?
+How to Handle Missing Values When You Pre-Process Time Series Data?

 How to Find Missing Values?